rajivgangadharan/rajivgangadharan/README.md

 ### About Me

+A seasoned Data Architect and Engineer with experience in Analytics, Machine Learning, and Artificial Intelligence
-Over 20 years of experience leading IT transformations (including AI/ML and Data.Eng.), engineering excellence, and analytics-driven decision-making across diverse domains like **Healthcare, Retail, Industrial, and Banking/Finance**.
+with exposure to diverse domains like **Healthcare, Retail, Industrial, and Banking/Finance**.

-- **Leadership:** Proven track record of delivering complex engineering projects and managing large global teams.
+- **Engineering Leadership:** Proven track record of delivering complex engineering projects.
 - **Data & Analytics:** Expertise in **AI/ML**, **Generative AI**, **Graph Analytics**, and **Advanced Data Solutions**.
 - **Agile Delivery:** Skilled in Lean-Agile methodologies, including **Scrum, SAFe, XP, DevOps, Kanban**.
 - **Industry 4.0 & IoT:** Designed and implemented reference architectures for Industry 4.0.